 The Board of Directors of Emico Holdings Berhad (‘the Company’) recognises the importance of Corporate Governance towards the success of Emico’s business.
-The Board strives to follow the principles of the Malaysian Code of Corporate Governance 2012 and this Board Charter has been endorsed by the Board and is subject to periodical review to ensure its relevance and compliance.
+The Board strives to follow the principles of the Malaysian Code of Corporate Governance and this Board Charter has been endorsed by the Board on 23 May 2023 and is subject to periodical review to ensure its relevance and compliance.

 The objectives of this Board Charter are to ensure that all Board members acting on behalf of the Company are aware of their duties and responsibilities as Board members and the various legislations and regulations affecting their conduct and that the principles of good corporate governance are applied in all their dealings in respect and on behalf of the Company.

 3.1.
 Role of the Board